JanRkck/AA24/README.md

 ## Authors
-This project was conducted by a team of Master's students:
+This project was carried out by a team of Master's students:
 - Peng Zhang
 - Xiaofeng Lang
 - Mira Mauerer